VICE Movie Club - Onibaba

 You know when you’re bored on the weekend and you don’t know what movie to watch because the internet is a cesspool of bad direct-to-DVD movies?
 We’ve decided to bring back an old column called the VICE Movie Club to solve this problem.
-Each month, we’ll choose a series of movies connected to a different theme – this month the theme is Japanese cinema – and Alexandre Stipanovich and some of our favourite contributors will give their two cents about the films.
+Each month, we’ll choose a series of movies connected to a different theme—this month the theme is Japanese cinema—and Alexandre Stipanovich and some of our favorite contributors will give their two cents about the films.

 To start the return of the column, Alexandre is talking about the classic film Onibaba.